Does an application for financial aid affect my chances of being admitted to Middlebury?

 Does having more than one in the family in college simultaneously affect the family contribution?

 Yes.
-If the student applying to Middlebury has a sibling in college at the same time he/she will be at Middlebury, we adjust the family contribution to include 60% of the original parent contribution to be paid to Middlebury.
+If the student applying for financial aid at Middlebury has a sibling in college at the same time he/she will be at Middlebury, we adjust the expected family contribution (EFC) to include 60% of the original parent contribution to be paid to Middlebury.
 If there are two siblings in college at the same time as the Middlebury student, we include 45% of the original parent contribution in what we expect to be paid to Middlebury.
 More than one child in college at the same time does put a heavier burden on the family, and Middlebury recognizes this with the splits we make.
 We do not make any adjustment to the family contribution when a parent is in college at the same time as the student; this is a family choice.

 If I tell you how much my family's annual income is, can Middlebury tell me if I'll receive financial aid?
 Can you estimate the amount I may be eligible for?